 3. Admire Fine Art at the Joslyn Art Museum

 To see some of the finest art Omaha has to offer, make sure the Joslyn Art Museum is on your itinerary.
-The museum was first built back in the 1920s and opened as an art museum in 1931.
+The museum was first built back in the 1920s and opened as an art museum in 1931 by the prominent business owners George and Sarah Joslyn.
 Sarah Joslyn gave Omaha this museum as a gift to celebrate her late husband.

 The Joslyn Art Museum is Nebraska’s largest art museum and features exhibits with Greek pottery, indigenous artwork, the Maximillian Journals, and more.